Skip to Content

 How long do you have to occupy a home purchased with a VA loan?

-Typically, homebuyers have 60 days from closing to occupy a home purchased with a VA loan.
+Generally, homebuyers have 60 days from closing to occupy a home purchased with a VA loan.
 However, the VA does allow homebuyers in certain situations to go beyond the 60-day mark, potentially extending up to one year.

-Essentially, homebuyers have 60 days, which the VA considers a “reasonable time,” to occupy the home after the loan closes.
+Homebuyers have 60 days, which the VA considers a “reasonable time,” to occupy the home after the loan closes.

 But some buyers may find that two months isn’t enough time – especially those on active duty or preparing to separate from service.
-Fortunately, the VA does allow homeowners in situations like these go beyond that 60-day mark, although occupancy at a date beyond one year is generally unacceptable.
+Fortunately, in situations like these, the VA allows homeowners to go beyond that 60-day mark.

 VA Home Loan Payment Calculator